shuftipro/Video-KYC/IOS-Implementation.md

 - armv7 and arm64 for devices

 ## Permissions:
-Application Info.plist must contain an **Privacy - Camera Usage Description** and **Privacy - Microphone Usage Description** key with a explanation to end-user about how the app uses this data.
+Application Info.plist must contain a **Privacy - Camera Usage Description** and **Privacy - Microphone Usage Description** key to explain to the end-user how the app uses this data.

 ## SDK Installation Guide
 >### Installation through Cocoapods

- For Swift version 4 & 5
+ For Swift versions 4 & 5

 1. Drop “ShuftiPro.xcframework” into your project folder.
-1. In xcode select your project -> your project under TARGETS -> General -> Embeded Content section make sure “ShuftiPro.xcframework” is added as Embeded & Sign.
+1. In Xcode select your project -> your project under TARGETS -> General -> Embedded Content section.
+Make sure “ShuftiPro.xcframework” is added as Embedded & Sign.

 ## SDK Version:
-Currently our updated SDK version is 2.0.0
+Currently, our updated SDK version is 2.0.0

 ## Verification
-In order to get verified, customers will have themselves verified through their mobile phones.
+To get verified, customers will have themselves verified through their mobile phones.
 They will do it through the merchant's mobile application.
-Merchant will collect the information and send data to Shufti Pro for verification.
+Merchants will collect the information and send data to Shufti Pro for verification.
 The Merchant shall provide the proofs(Images/Videos).
 Shufti Pro will not collect them directly from the user.

 * ### With OCR
-In verification with OCR, it means that the merchant has not provided us proofs (images/videos) and also no data in some or all datapoints (Name, DOB etc.).
-In this verification Shufti Pro will perform extraction of data from those proofs and finally verify the data.
+Verifying with OCR means that the merchant has not provided us proofs (images/videos) and also no data in some or all data points (Name, DOB etc.).
+In this verification, Shufti Pro will extract data from those proofs and finally verify the data.

 * ### Without OCR
-In verification without OCR, merchant gives us the data in all datapoints (Name, DOB etc.) but the proofs are provide by the user then Shufti Pro just have to verify the data.
+In verification without OCR, the merchant gives us the data in all data points (Name, DOB etc.), but if the user provides the proofs, then Shufti Pro must verify the data.
 No direct customer interaction takes place in this kind of verification.

 * ### Verification through Hybrid view
-If you opt for mobile verification with Shufti Pro’s hybrid view, a web-view built upon HTML 5 will be displayed to the end-user.
+If you opt for mobile verification with Shufti Pro’s hybrid view, a web view built upon HTML 5 will be displayed to the end user.
 All data points and fields are adequately defined in the hybrid view.
-The format for sending verification data will be a JSON object, similar to other mobile verification formats (OCR and Non-OCR).
-If your send true in [openWebView](#openwebview) parameter then verification through hybrid view will be started else verification with OCR or without OCR (based upon JSON object) will be triggered.
+The format for sending verification data will be JSON, similar to other mobile verification formats (OCR and Non-OCR).
+If your send is true in [openWebView](#openwebview) parameter, then verification through hybrid view will be started else, verification with OCR or without OCR (based upon JSON object) will be triggered.

-For more details on technical requirements for Verification with Rest API, kindly visit Shufti Pro’s resource page here.
+For more details on Verification with Rest API technical requirements, kindly visit Shufti Pro’s resource page here.

 ## Integration:
 See the sample project provided to learn the most common use.
-Make sure to build on real device.
+Make sure to build on a real device.
 ```sh
 import ShuftiPro
 ```